-This section focuses on mass balance relationships.
-The development uses the schematic of the boiler shown in Fig.~\ref{fig:boiler}.

-The mass of steam and water in the drum and risers satisfies conservation equations.
-In particular, the time rate of change of mass contained in an open system is equal to the difference between mass inflows and outflows of the system.
+The mass of steam and water in the drum satisfy conservation equations.
+In particular, the time rate of change of mass contained in an open system is equal to the difference between mass inflow and outflow of the system.
 This leads to:

-where~${M}_s^D,~{M}_w^D,~{M}_s^R,~{M}_w^R$ denote the mass of steam in the drum, the mass of water in the drum, the mass of steam in the risers, and the mass of water in the risers, respectively, and where~$f_s,~q_s,~q_f,~f_w,~f_w^*,~f_\ell$ denote the mass flow of steam from the risers into the drum, the mass flow of steam out of the drum, the mass flow of feedwater into the drum, the mass flow of water from the top of the risers into the drum, the mass flow of water from the drum into the downcomers, and the mass flow of water converted into steam in the risers, respectively.
+where~${M}_s^D,~{M}_w^D$ denote the mass of steam in the drum, and the mass of water in the drum, respectively, and where~$f_s,~q_s,~q_f,~f_w,~f_w^*,f_{cd}$ denote the mass flow of steam from the risers into the drum, the mass flow of steam out of the drum, the mass flow of feedwater into the drum, the mass flow of water from the top of the risers into the drum, the mass flow of water from the drum into the downcomers, and the mass flow due to steam condensation, respectively.

 \begin{remark} Note that $M_s^D$ is defined as the total mass of steam in the drum, i.e., it includes both the mass of steam above and below water.\finrema \end{remark}